What is wireless broadband?

 Fixed line broadband using ADSL or fibre optic technology from ISPs such as BT, TalkTalk, Virgin and Sky is the best option for most people.
-These are reliable and affordable services that almost everyone can get.
+These are reliable, affordable and often-unlimited services that almost everyone can get.

 Wireless broadband ISPs tend to fill a niche, covering gaps in the fixed line networks.
 If you find that your fixed line broadband access is very slow or non-existent then a WISP may be the ideal solution.